mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

     -   Golding's novel serves as a warning
     -   A timeless allegory that speaks to the darker aspects of human nature
     -   The importance of societal structures and their role in controlling the innate darkness within.

+Ok can you extended add more details to this commentary so that i can do a 10 minute oral presentation